Grant-Steinfeld/solar-battery-rig/README.md

 ## What problem does this solve
 Supply off-grid power for any 5v device ( e.g. Raspberry Pi, iPhone, Arduido)

+## Instructions
+Follow along this excellent Adafruit tutorial, [USB, DC & Solar Lipoly Charger by lady ada](https://learn.adafruit.com/usb-dc-and-solar-lipoly-charger)

 ## Shortfalls
 Need sunshine ( or an incandesant light source ), but you can also wire into a 5v usb charger in case there is no sunlight.

 ## Video
-Quick run through on how to setup a solar recharcable power source using off the shelf components
+Quick run through on the parts, and how to connect them up to create a solar recharcable battery rig,  off the shelf components

 ## Part list ... from Adafruit (total outlay USD $155.30)